Feature: Baggage Forwarding

-If you're a member of an automobile association in your home country, you're eligible for reciprocal rights with the Japan Automobile Federation, which has an office in Tokyo.
+If you're a member of an automobile association in your home country, you're eligible for reciprocal rights with the Japan Automobile Federation (JAF; www.jaf.or.jp)

 Car & Motorcycle Hire

-- Hiring a motorcycle for long-distance touring is not as easy as hiring a car.
+Hiring a motorcycle for long-distance touring is not as easy as hiring a car.
 Rental 819 (www.rental819.com) is one of the few agencies that makes it possible to book in English.
 Crash helmets are compulsory for motorcyclists in Japan.

 Travellers from most nations are able to drive (both cars and motorcycles) in Japan with an International Driving Permit backed up by their own regular licence.
 The International Driving Permit is issued by your national automobile association.
 Make sure it is endorsed for cars and motorcycles if you're licensed for both.

-Foreign licences and International Driving Permits are only valid in Japan for six months.
+Foreign licences and International Driving Permits are only valid in Japan for one year.
 If you are staying longer, you will have to get a Japanese licence from the local department of motor vehicles.

-- Tolls are calculated at ¥24.60 per kilometre (plus surcharges for some tunnels).
+Tolls are calculated at ¥24.60 per kilometre (plus a base fare and surcharges for some tunnels).
 Tokyo to Kyoto, for example, will cost about ¥10,500 in tolls.
 It adds up quickly: if you are going to be covering a lot of ground, it makes sense to get one of the expressway passes offered to foreign tourists.

-With an ETC card (www.go-etc.jp/english/guidebook/index.html) you can pass through the automated toll booths at 20km/h without stopping.
+ETC cards (www.go-etc.jp), fitted into a reader inside the car, allow drivers to pass through the automated toll booths at 20km/h without stopping.
 The cards also save money: tolls for ETC users can be up to 30% less than standard tolls (depending on the time of day and distance travelled).

 Rental cars have ETC card readers and major agencies will rent the cards for a small fee; you'll be presented with a bill for your tolls when you return the car.